ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: ContactNet

-With $V_\mathrm{cent}$, we introduce a penalization on the distance between the \gls{com} and the center of the support polygon.
-Minimizing this quantity increases the number of subsequent stable actions.
-Finally, the quantity $V_\mathrm{area}$, which is the area of the support polygon, is maximized.
-This helps improve the robustness of the contact configuration at the end of the trajectory by favoring large support areas.
-The numbers $\gamma_i \in \Rnum$ scale the different cost terms.\\
+With $V_\mathrm{cent}$, we introduce a penalization on the distance between the projection of the \gls{com} and the center of the support polygon.
+Minimizing this quantity increases the number of subsequent stable steps.
+Finally, the quantity $- V_\mathrm{area}$ improves the robustness of the contact configuration by maximizing the area of the final support polygon.